aacebo/teams-sdk-js/samples/auth/README.md

 # Samples: Auth

-a bot that signs in the user and sends a card with their info.
+A bot that signs in the user and sends a card with their info.

 ## Run